 The market backdrop helps explain the relief.
 Peru’s international reserves crossed one hundred billion dollars for the first time this year, one of the largest buffers relative to output anywhere in the region.

 Those reserves give the bank room to defend the sol.
-Through last year and into 2026 it bought billions of dollars in the currency market, building a cushion ahead of an election cycle that markets feared could rattle the exchange rate.
+Through last year and into 2026 it bought billions of dollars in the currency market, building a cushion ahead of an election cycle markets feared could rattle the exchange rate.

 Velarde’s own reluctance made the decision notable.
-He had hinted for months he might step down, saying that under several of the candidates who ran he would not have agreed to stay, which lent extra weight to his acceptance now.
+He had hinted for months he might step down, saying that under several of the candidates who ran he would not have agreed to stay.

-The wider lesson is about institutions.
-In a decade that has churned through presidents and cabinets, an independent central bank with a constant at its head has been the thing that let Peru keep borrowing cheaply and growing at all.
+In a decade that has churned through presidents and cabinets, an independent central bank with a constant at its head has stood out.
+It is the thing that let Peru keep borrowing cheaply and growing at all.

 Who runs the Peru central bank now?